phaserjs/phaser/README.md

 * Rectangle.centerOn(x,y) allows you to quickly center a Rectangle on the given coordinates.
 * Group.addMultiple allows you to pass an array of game objects and they'll all be added to the Group in turn.
 * The StateManager will now check if a State has a method called `resize`.
 If it does, and if the game is running in the RESIZE Scale Mode then this method will be called whenever the game resizes.
 It will be passed two parameters: `width` and `height` that will match the games new dimensions.
 Resizing can happen as a result of either the parent container changing shape, or the browser window resizing.
+* Rectangle.topRight returns a Point object that represents the top-right coordinate of the Rectangle.

 ### Updates